inertialsense/docs.inertialsense.com/docs/user-manual/troubleshooting/firmware.md

 The following steps can be used to downgrade the uINS firmware from 1.9.x (or newer) to 1.8.x (or older):

+1. Ensure the uINS is running with 1.9.x (or newer) firmware.
-1. Send the system command `SYS_CMD_MANF_DOWNGRADE_CALIBRATION` to the uINS to downgrade the IMU calibration and put the system into bootloader update mode.
+2. Send the system command `SYS_CMD_MANF_DOWNGRADE_CALIBRATION` to the uINS to downgrade the IMU calibration and put the system into bootloader update mode.
 This can be done using the EvalTool (1.9.1 or later) firmware "**Downgrade**" button (see EvalTool -> Settings -> General -> Factory -> Downgrade) or using the SDK.
-2. Update the bootloader and firmware using the 1.8.x EvalTool or SDK.
+3. Update the bootloader and firmware using the 1.8.x EvalTool or SDK.
 Be sure to use the bootloader v5d (or older) with the 1.8.x firmware.

-### Alternate Method
+### Chip Erase Downgrade

+An alternative method to downgrade uINS firmware to 1.8.x is:

+1. Chip erase the uINS.
-An alternative process to downgrade firmware on the uINS is to chip erase the uINS, load the uINS 1.8.x (or later) bootloader and firmware, and then restore the IMU calibration.
+2. Load the uINS 1.8.x (or later) bootloader and firmware.
+3. Restore the IMU calibration.
 Always make sure the bootloader version is compatible with the intended uINS firmware version.

 ## 1.7.6 Bug RTK Base GPS Raw work around